Executive Assistant Cost: Philippines vs. U.S. (2026 Full Breakdown)

 | Total First-Year Cost | $97,500 | $157,500 |

-Even without office space, a fully remote U.S. EA costs $93,000–$146,500 in the first year when accounting for benefits, equipment, and recruiting.
+Even without office space, a fully remote U.S. EA costs $93,000–$146,500 in the first year.
+That number repeats every year except for recruiting costs — unless the EA leaves, at which point recruiting costs restart.

 | Cost Component | F5 Rate |